infernoangel301ut/NUTS-GameEngine/DOCUMENTATION_Ñ/FILES/NUTKEYSTATE.md

-# NUTS Game Engine Documentation
+# Documentación de NUTS Game Engine

-Si prefieres leer la documentación en español, [haga click aquí](/DOCUMENTATION_Ñ/INDEX.md).
+If you wish to read the documentation in English, [click here](/DOCUMENTATION/INDEX.md).

+Or if you wish to read this specific document in English, [click here](/DOCUMENTATION/FILES/NUTKEYSTATE.md).

-## NutKeyState Enum
+## Enumerador NutKeyState

-Used to get the input type, the current state of an input.

-### Enum Values
+Utilizado para obtener el estado actual de un input.

+### Valores del Enumerador

 ###### PRESSED = 0
 ###### JUST_PRESSED = 1